MiaoHu-Pro/ILR/README.md

 ### Data
 Download data from [here](https://qubstudentcloud-my.sharepoint.com/:f:/g/personal/40305887_ads_qub_ac_uk/EoN0DtgpNXdJnvPPpwY6P3UBYd2dh-ViXkwTigkpelsWxg?e=EOC3Fj)
 ### Contact:
-This paper has been accepted by the The 29th International Conference on Natural Language & Information Systems (NLDB 2024).
+This paper has been accepted by the 29th International Conference on Natural Language & Information Systems (NLDB 2024).
 The published version can be viewed by this link [](will give).
 If you use any code from our repo in your paper, pls cite:
 ```buildoutcfg
 @inproceedings{hu2024issue,
   title={Issue Links Retrieval for New Issues in Issue Tracking Systems},